Feastio

 Peach ice cream

-Instead of picking peaches, we collected a few dozen ripe red strawberries, later eating them at our Airbnb with leftover goat cheese from Slate Theory Winery.
+Instead of picking peaches, we collected a few dozen ripe red strawberries.
+Later, we ate them at our Airbnb, accompanied by leftover goat cheese from Slate Theory Winery.

-Before leaving Jenschke Orchards, we also picked up a cup of homemade peach ice cream for $5.
+Before leaving Jenschke Orchards, we bought a cup of homemade peach ice cream for $5.
 That night, we devoured it so quickly that I didn't even stop to take photos.

 Peach ice cream with peach topping at Burg's Corner in Stonewall, Texas